AY2526S1-CS2103T-T14-2/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC05 - Edit a person**
+**Use case: UC05 - Edit a client**

 **MSS**
-1. User requests to edit a person by index with new details.
+1. User requests to edit a client by index with new details.
-2. ClientHub updates the person's details.
+2. ClientHub updates the client's details.

     Use case ends.